LHCGreg/itgoggpatch/README.txt

 This works on files patched using the original OggLengthPatch.exe.

-Unpatching takes SIGNIFICANTLY longer than patching and depends on how long the song is.
-Determining how long the song actually is takes about 1 second for every 30 seconds of song time.
+Unpatching takes longer than patching and depends on how long the song is.

 =======